stjude-rust-labs/sprocket.bio/subcommands/test.md

 ### Specifying groups of inputs

-Often in bioinformatics, files have separate accessory files that are specific to each other and one relies on the other.
+Often in bioinformatics, files have separate accessory files that are specific to each other.
 If these files are provided as distinct inputs, the combinatorial nature of input matrices may mix up these files and cause unintended errors.
 For example, the following test definition would not produce a useful test matrix:

 ```yaml
 bam_coverage: